The Bullmastiff is one of the most beloved of large dog breeds.

 Once this second standard was finalized, the breed’s legacy was truly secured.

-It went on to spawn many Bullmastiff breeds such as the Italian Bullmastiff, English or British Bullmastiff, and American Bullmastiff.
+It went on to spawn many Mastiff breeds such as the Italian Bullmastiff, English or British Bullmastiff, and American Bullmastiff.

 Bullmastiff Colors and Coat

-The Bullmastiff has a short-haired coat that, according to the AKC breed standard, can be red, fawn, or a brindled pattern of the two.
+The Bullmastiff has a short-haired coat that can be red, fawn, or a brindled pattern of the two.

 Original gamekeepers of the breed’s early days preferred the brindled pattern for its superior camouflage.